 Also, like with affiliate marketing, creativity and imagination are your best tools with this type of income stream and the only limits to how well you can do with it.

 4. Write A Book (Maybe You Already Have!)

 This is technically easier than most people think it is today, in fact between software for formatting and the Amazon self-publishing platform anybody can get a book put together and published fairly fast.

-The hard part is in writing it, but guess what: if you blog regularly about a specific topic or genre of interest, you’ve probably got lots--if not all--of the material you’ll need for your book already written and only in need of a bit of editing to polish up before publishing.
+The hard part is in writing it, but guess what: if you blog regularly about a specific topic or genre of interest, you’ve probably got lots–if not all–of the material you’ll need for your book already written and only in need of a bit of editing to polish up before publishing.

-There’s a whole new and different audience of people who may be interested in your topic that buy books but don’t frequent blogs, so there’s great opportunity for converting your blog content into a book and widening your reach.
+There’s a whole new and different audience of people who may be interested in your topic that buy books but don’t frequent blogs, so there’s a great opportunity for converting your blog content into a book and widening your reach.

 Many individuals have widened their reach and popularity online, as well as made some nice income, with this method.
 From authors of fiction to owners of cooking blogs and technology enthusiasts, whatever your topic of interest is if there’s an audience for your blog there’s likely to be an audience for your writing in book form too.

 These are just four of countless ways one can make money from their blog or website.
 They’re four of the more common methods and all fairly easy for anyone at any level to adopt for themselves.